 When the front doors of the Clarion Hotel and Casino finally closed it marked the end of a long history for the building.
 It was not always called the Clarion and as such let us now present to you a complete overview of the history of the building and look at its many different names and uses.

-However, the take up of hotel rooms and the financial viability of this now family focused venue didn’t take off and the building was then returned to an adult themed venue complete with its own adult revue show bar and the usual games like slots, video poker and card and table games replaced the video games.
+However, the take up of hotel rooms and the financial viability of this now familiar focused venue didn’t take off and the building was then returned to an adult themed venue complete with its own adult revue show bar and the usual slot machines, card- and table games replaced the video games.
 The entire building was then put back up for sale once again in 1990 after closing its doors once again.

 The building was then put up to auction, and was sold for $2.2 Million, and it took a lot of locals by surprise to discover the new owner of the building was Debbie Reynolds and her husband Richard Hamlet who put in the winning bid.